Where should i ski today?

 You can also book private 1 hour/2 hour or longer lessons with ESF.
 Sometimes you will get a great teacher and sometimes you may get one who isn’t as committed or whose English isn’t as good as those I have recommended but they will still be adequate.

-There are three supermarkets in Les Houches – Super U, Carrefour and a little the Bio Market
+There are three supermarkets in Les Houches – Super U, Carrefour and a little the Bio Market.

 Super U is open from 8-19:30 Mon – Sat and 8-12:30 Sunday.
 It’s just a km from Chalet Sous les Bois – Avenue des Alpages, Les Houches, 74310.
-They will also deliver
+They will also deliver.

-Carrefour is smaller but open longer and the closest supermarket to Chalet Schuss.
+Carrefour is smaller but open longer and is located in the village centre opposite the pharmacy.
 32 Place de la Mairie, 74310 Les Houches, 8-20:00 Mon – Sat and 8-13:00 Sunday.

 The Bio market sells a reasonable selection of food for a French bio shop.
 804 Avenue des Alpages, 74310 Les Houches.
 Open – 10-19:00 Mon – Sat.